Helenology/Research_Toolbox/Useful_theorem_sources.md

 - Fan, J., & Peng, H. (2004).
 Nonconcave penalized likelihood with a diverging number of parameters.
 Annals of statistics, 32(3), 928-961.

-Note: Local consistency means there exists a local maximizer such that the estimator will convergence in probability to it.
+Note: Local consistency means there exists a local maximizer such that the estimator will converge in probability (or almost surely) to it.
 Given the loss function is convex, the local maxima is also the global maxima.
 The local consistency is just the global consistency.
-While for nonconvex loss function, the local maxima might not be the global maxima, this method might not be used in such cases.
+While for nonconvex loss function, the local maxima might not be the global maxima, the methods in Fan and Li (2001) might not be used in such cases.
+An alternative proof technique might be the consistency theorem in Newey and McFadden (1994), but the verification of identification condition might be challenging.

 ### Martingale CLT